UPSC NDA Syllabus 2025: Maths, GAT, GK, English Syllabus PDF Download

 • Derivative of function at a point, geometrical and physical interpretation of a derivative—applications

-• Derivatives of sum, product, and quotient of functions, derivative of a function with respect to another function, derivative of a composite function
+• Derivatives of sum, product, and quotient of functions, derivative of a function to another function, derivative of a composite function

 • Second-order derivatives